hm-lang/core/proposals/README.md

 no field value (i.e, a null field value).
 In addition, `X_someFunction[3]` would compile as `(X_someFunction)[3]`, which is almost certainly not what is desired, unless `X` is a map with *function* keys.

+TODO: if you don't supply all the arguments, you should get a new function that prefills all the arguments you supplied and keeps as its own arguments the ones you didn't.

 ## new-namespace operator `->`